Koxone/eCommerce-Private-Repository/README.md

-# eCommerce — Private Repository
+# TestigoMX — Private Repository

 This project is part of my professional portfolio.
 The source code is not publicly available since **eCommerce is developed as a SaaS product** and the intellectual property is kept private for business reasons.